Syrian transitional government

-The Syrian transitional government (Note: الحكومة الانتقالية السورية) is the provisional government of Syria, formed on 29 March 2025 under President Ahmed al-Sharaa.
-It succeeded the Syrian caretaker government headed by Mohammed al-Bashir.
+The Syrian transitional government (Note: الحكومة الانتقالية السورية) is the current provisional government of Syria.
+It was established on 29 March 2025 under President Ahmed al-Sharaa, and succeeded the Syrian caretaker government headed by Mohammed al-Bashir.

-The government was announced by Ahmed al-Sharaa at a ceremony at the Presidential Palace in Damascus, where the new ministers were sworn in and delivered speeches outlining their agendas.
+The government was announced by Ahmed al-Sharaa at a ceremony at the People's Palace in Damascus, where the new ministers were sworn in and delivered speeches outlining their agendas.
 Two new ministries were formed: the Ministry of Sports and Youth and Ministry of Emergency and Disaster Management.
 The position of Prime Minister was abolished.
-The Ministry of Energy was formed from the mergers of the Ministry of Electricity, the Ministry of Oil and Mineral Resources and the Ministry of Water Resources while the Ministry of Economy and Industry was formed from the mergers of the Ministry of Economy and Foreign Trade, Ministry of Internal Trade and Consumer Protection and the Ministry of Industry.
+The Ministry of Energy was formed from the mergers of the Ministry of Electricity, the Ministry of Oil and Mineral Resources and the Ministry of Water Resources, while the Ministry of Economy and Industry was formed from the mergers of the Ministry of Economy and Foreign Trade, Ministry of Internal Trade and Consumer Protection and the Ministry of Industry.

+On 9 May 2026, as part of a partial government reshuffle, al-Sharaa appointed Khaled Fawaz Zaarour and Basel al-Suweydan as the Ministers of Information and Agriculture, replacing Hamza al-Mustafa and Amjad Badr respectively.

 Background

-The 2024 Syrian opposition offensives, codenamed "Deterrence of Aggression," were led by Hay'at Tahrir al-Sham and supported by allied Turkish-backed groups in the Syrian National Army.
+The 2024 Syrian opposition offensives, codenamed "Deterrence of Aggression", were led by Hay'at Tahrir al-Sham and supported by allied Turkish-backed groups in the Syrian National Army.
 These offensives resulted in the rapid fall of Bashar al-Assad's dictatorship, ending five decades of Assad family rule that began when Hafez al-Assad assumed power in 1970 under the Ba'ath Party following a coup d'état.

 After the fall of the Assad regime, Bashar al-Assad's ninth prime minister, Mohammad Ghazi al-Jalali, remained in his post in a caretaker capacity with the support of the opposition and Ahmed al-Sharaa until the formation of the caretaker government, which was led by Mohammed al-Bashir.
 On 12 February 2025, two major organizations of the former Syrian opposition, the Syrian National Coalition and the Syrian Negotiation Commission, announced their allegiance to the caretaker government.
 On 11 March 2025, al-Sharaa signed an agreement with Mazloum Abdi, the commander of the Syrian Democratic Forces (SDF), to incorporate SDF-controlled institutions into the state, establish border crossings, and pledge to fight the remnants of the Assad regime.
-The deadline for the merger has been set for the end of 2025.
+The deadline for the merger was set for the end of 2025.

-The government implemented the 2025 Interim Constitution of Syria, a provisional constitution ratified by al-Sharaa on 13 March 2025, establishing the basic law of Syria for a five-year transition period from 2025 to 2030.
-The Interim Constitution sets a presidential system with the executive power at the hands of the president who appoints the ministers, without the position of prime minister.
+The government implemented the Constitutional Declaration of the Syrian Arab Republic, a provisional constitution ratified by al-Sharaa on 13 March 2025, establishing the basic law of Syria for a five-year transition period from 2025 to 2030.
+The Constitutional Declaration sets a presidential system with the executive power at the hands of the president who appoints the ministers, without the position of prime minister.